9cookies/wiremock-extensions/callback-simulator.md

 ### HTTP Callbacks

 HTTP provides some more properties compared to SQS.
 Beside the obvious required `url` also the optional support for `authentication` and request identification using a `traceId` is implemented.
-Similar to the queue property for SQS callbacks the url, username and password properties may contain placeholders and keywords.
+Similar to the topic or queue property for AWS SNS/SQS callbacks the `url`, `username` and `password` properties may contain placeholders and keywords.

 #### Request identification